kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ### Extensibility

 The previous scenarios look at logical issues with the current tests.
 These issues can be mitigated by simply having more tests, which are as verbose as the existing tests.
-However.
+However:

 - Each test can be between 50 to 100 lines long.
-- The network policy's created in each test can be around 30 lines or so.
+- The network policies created in each test can be around 30 lines or so.
 - There are 23 current tests.

 Thus, in order to build a new test: